python/cpython/Doc/library/traceback.rst

 .. versionadded:: 3.5

-:class:`TracebackException` objects are created from actual exceptions to capture data for later printing.
-They offer a more lightweight method of storing this information because they don't hold references to traceback and frame objects.
+:class:`!TracebackException` objects are created from actual exceptions to capture data for later printing.
+They offer a more lightweight method of storing this information by avoiding holding references to traceback and frame objects.
 In addition, they expose more options to configure the output compared to the module-level functions described above.